 - Without compelling and substantiated reasons, appeals sought after the date provided for such in the letter from the Committee Chair;

 - Without compelling and substantiated reasons, appeals supported only by medical evidence of alleged illness or disease that could have been provided to the College of Education Standing Committee on Student Affairs and Academic Standards in advance of their original review, but was not;

 - Appeals based on student ignorance of published University or College policy;

 - Appeals based on any of the following:

 - careless or last-minute holiday or travel arrangements;

 - misreading of schedules, timelines, or letters indicating a requirement for student action to be taken;

 - consequences of student compliance with University or College policy, schedule, or timelines and the disruption of paid employment;

-- supporting evidence that can be shown to be fraudulent, dishonest, or aquired by fraudulent or dishonest means;
+- supporting evidence that can be shown to be fraudulent, dishonest, or acquired by fraudulent or dishonest means;

 - Appeals considered to be vexatious or frivolous; and